Why Food Pantries Are for You: Food Help After SNAP

 USDA National Hunger Hotline: 1-866-3-HUNGRY (or 1-877-8-HAMBRE for Spanish).
 This hotline provides immediate referrals to food assistance programs.

-Meals on Wheels America (For seniors/homebound)
+Meals on Wheels America (For seniors and homebound individuals)

 Important Information for SNAP Recipients

-Recertification & Interviews: If you have an upcoming recertification deadline, scheduled interview, or documentation request in late October or November, you must complete it on time.
-State offices are still legally mandated to process eligibility and paperwork.
+Recertification & Interviews: If you have an upcoming recertification deadline, scheduled interview, or documentation request, you must complete it on time.
+State offices are legally mandated to process eligibility and paperwork.
+Confirm your exact date and compliance requirements by checking your official state portal or contacting your local SNAP office immediately.

 New Applications: If you are newly eligible, or need to re-apply, please submit your application now.
-Your eligibility determination will continue.
-Check with your local SNAP office to confirm their current intake procedures.
-Approved benefits will be issued retroactively once the funding situation is resolved.

-Important Changes to SNAP Eligibility in the Future
+Major Changes to SNAP Eligibility

 ACTION: Do not wait for a notice of termination.
 If you believe any of these changes affect you, call your local SNAP office or an outreach partner now.
-Completing required paperwork or enrollment in an employment and training program is the key to maintaining eligibility.

 Also Read: